Spring 2020 Classes

 The Newton Lecture Series allows students to explore entrepreneurship, innovation, and career opportunities.
 The course boasts a changing roster of innovators, entrepreneurs, and Silicon Valley executives and is an entry to the Certificate in Entrepreneurship and Technology.
 This course is required for the Certificate in Entrepreneurship & Technology.

+Challenge Labs are 4 unit courses designed to lead you through the venture creation project from idea to pitching to panels of investors and expert faculty.
 In a competition-based format, students work in cross-discipline lean start-up teams vying to create innovative products.
 Teams will navigate realistic weekly challenges introduced through case studies.
 They will understand real-world constraints, use rapid iterative build, and validate development methods.
 Through frequent interaction with the sponsors and mentors, student teams will develop a working prototype and a "white paper."
+Find a video here.

 This Entrepreneurship course is designed for upper-level undergraduates and graduate students.
 Topics include the entrepreneurial process, customer discovery process, conducting market research, funding options, entrepreneurial finance and creation of the material for a business plan.
 Students undertake intensive study of actual business situations.
 The final outcome will be a short business plan Executive Summary and team presentations to a panel of investors.